rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

 In order to comply with IESG policy as set forth in ``<https://www.ietf.org/id-info/checklist.html>``, every I-D that is submitted to the IESG for publication MUST contain an IANA Considerations section.
 The requirements for this section vary depending on what actions are required of the IANA.
 If there are no IANA considerations applicable to the document, then the IANA Considerations section will state that "This document has no IANA actions".
 Refer to the guidelines in {{!RFC8126}} for more details.

 Each normative YANG module MUST be registered in both the "IETF XML Registry" {{!RFC3688}} {{IANA-XML}} and the "YANG Module Names" registry
 {{!RFC6020}} {{IANA-MOD-NAMES}}.
+The registration request in the "YANG Module Names" registry should indicate whether the module is IANA-maintained or not.
 This applies to new modules and updated modules.
 An example of an update registration for the "ietf-template" module can be found in {{sec-iana}}.

+Additional IANA considerations applicable to IANA-maintained modules are provided in {{sec-iana-mm}}.

 ###  Documents That Create a New Namespace